lrcouto/philosophers/README.md

   **September 11th 2021** - I set up the project structure and Makefile, as well as some standard input error handling.
 I still have to figure out exactly how I'm going to approach this.

   **September 22th 2021** - Still structuring the project and started playing with threads.
 Don't really know how I'm gonna do this yet.

+  **September 22th 2021** - Philosophers are now threads and they "take turns" thinking.
+Tomorrow I will try to implement their actual eating/sleeping/thinking routine.
+Maybe organize my files a little bit.

   </details>